weldongoree/ntee/README.md

-ntee -- multiplex standard input and input from a pipe to a subprogram
+ntee -- multiplex standard input and input from a named pipe or other file to a subprogram